karthiyayini-r/INTERCONNECTION-NETWORK/README.md

 Fat tree:

 It is a modified version of the tree network.
-In this network the bandwidth of edge (or the connecting wire between nodes) increases.Fat tree has identical bandwidth at any bisections. – Each layer has the same aggregated bandwidth.In a tree data structure, every branch has the same thickness (bandwidth), regardless of their place in the hierarchy—they are all "skinny" (skinny in this context means low-bandwidth).
+In this network the bandwidth of edge (or the connecting wire between nodes) increases towards the root.
+It is a more realistic simulation of the normal tree where branches get thicker towards root.
 In a fat tree, branches nearer the top of the hierarchy are "fatter" (thicker) than branches further down the hierarchy